ericywl/portfolio/static/blog/shopee-backend-1a.md

 > Can you tell me more about an interesting project that you have done?

-The previous questions are fairly typical so I just answered them as best as I could.
+The above questions are fairly typical so I just answered them as best as I could.
 The real technical interview starts here.
 I was first asked to solve a small coding challenge.

 > Given a document (represented by a list of words) can you find the word that is the 2-nd most frequent?